9 Great Exercise Ideas For People With Back Pain

 I personally do a set of core-strengthening exercises every day and I couldn't live without them now.

-It's all about giving your back every advantage you can to try and limit any pain.
+As it's all about giving your back every advantage you can to try and limit any pain.

-8. Water Aerobics and Aquatic Therapy
+8. Water Aerobics

 And a great place to start with this is in the pool.

-As shown in a review of studies into therapeutic aquatic exercise that found they were helpful for people with chronic lower back pain.
+And this has been shown in a review of studies into therapeutic aquatic exercise that found they were helpful for people with chronic lower back pain.